tin2003tin/tagfilterDB/README.md

 ## Key Features

 ### 1. **Indexing for Spatial and Non-Spatial Data**
-tagfilterdb uses R-tree indexing for spatial data and a Skip List for non-spatial data.
+tagfilterdb uses R-tree indexing for spatial data and a Inverted List for non-spatial data.
 This combination provides:
-- **Efficient spatial queries**: R-tree handles spatial queries, while the skip list offers fast search and insertion for ordered data.
+- **Efficient spatial queries**: R-tree handles spatial queries, while the Inverted List offers fast search and insertion for ordered data.
 - **Dynamic data management**: Both structures support frequent updates and deletions with minimal overhead.
 - **Scalability**: The system scales efficiently with growing data, maintaining high performance for both spatial and non-spatial queries.